 Janna loves Flannery O’Connor because “she’s a kick-ass monster killer, wreaking justice on her pages.
 And who gets handed the worst of it in a Flannery world?
 Monsters hiding behind saint masks.”
-Janna faces a lot of difficult situations throughout the book, like if she should stop wearing her hijab for peer pressure or what she should do when there’s a picture posted on Facebook of her in gym with her hair showing.
+Janna faces a lot of difficult situations throughout the book, like if she should stop wearing her hijab because of peer pressure or what she should do when there’s a picture posted on Facebook of her in gym with her hair showing.

 My favorite scenes in contemporaries are often the “filler” moments where people are just going about ordinary tasks or there’s a description of some men playing cards in the corner.
 This book captures the humanity in realistic daily activities SO well!
 I loved the elderly man Janna cares for and his insights on life.
 This story weaves a lot of Rumi and general wisdom into its plot, especially via the advice column that Janna helps edit for her mosque.
-I learned a lot through that format, actually.
+I learned a lot through that particular format, actually.